harvard-lts/fits/README.md

 The ZIP file can be built with the following command, which will also run the entire test suite:

     mvn clean package

+Because the outcome of some of the tests are system dependent, it is recommended to run them in a Docker container so that the results are consistent.
+To do so, first install Docker, Podman, or an equivalent container service, and execute the following:

+    # The build only needs to be run once
+    docker build -f docker/Dockerfile-test -t fits-test . docker run -v `pwd`:/fits:z -v ~/.m2:/root/.m2:z fits-test mvn clean test

 To build yet skip the tests, use the following command:

     mvn clean package -DskipTests